 As I noted at the beginning of this article, cellular reprogramming is being investigated to study and treat a variety of medical conditions.
 I would enjoy hearing from readers about their medical applications and experiments involving the technology.

-Meghan Robinson is a StarFish Medical BioMedical Engineering Lab Technician.
+Meghan Robinson is a part-time StarFish Medical BioMedical Engineering Lab Technician.
 This is her first StarFish Medical blog.
 In addition to her work with StarFish Medical, Meghan researches cell reprogramming under Dr. Stephanie Willerth at the University of Victoria and is the lead author on a number of peer reviewed publications in this field.